warren/perdicis-notes/content/Telic and atelic activities.md

 Whereas "atelic" activities are those without destination.
 The process of writing my daily journal doesn't have an end date and I won't run out of things to write.
 So it's more of a process.

-But it gets confusing.
-I enjoy drawing yet also seek to improve.
-Is it telic because I focus on getting better?
-Or atelic because I'm self-compelled to do it?
+But this gets confusing.
+I enjoy drawing, yet also seek to improve.
+Is drawing telic because I focus on getting better?
+Or atelic because I enjoy the act itself?
+Maybe a bit of both.

 ## My (light) take